That's All, Brother: Restoration

-In 2017 That's All, Brother was assigned to the Central Texas Wing of the CAF, based in San Marcos.
+In 2017, That's All, Brother was assigned to the Central Texas Wing of the CAF, based in San Marcos.
 Filmmaker Nik Coleman began a feature-length documentary about the restoration.
-The wings were rebuilt and most of the mechanicals installed, including the original Pratt & Whitney R-1830 Twin Wasp engines and propellers.
+The wings were rebuilt and most of the mechanical systems installed, including the original Pratt & Whitney R-1830 Twin Wasp engines and propellers.
 According to Basler's president, about 85% of the original plane was restorable.
-Volunteers from the CAF, especially one from Oklahoma, looked all over the world for authentic World War II-era parts to cover the rest.
+Volunteers from the CAF looked worldwide for authentic World War II-era parts to cover the rest.
 A removable plate with vintage gauges hides modern avionics equipment for navigation and communications, including automatic dependent surveillance – broadcast.